 - Mount Options - Additional mount options passed to Docker volume

-Once Storage Class is created it will appear:
+Once Storage Class is created, it will appear as:

 Testing OpenStack Cinder Storage

 There are several ways of creating persistent volumes, which are not all covered in this section

 Creating Persistent Volume Claim

-During workload creation, we can create a pvc based on previously configured storage class:
+During workload creation, we can create a pvc based on a previously configured storage class: